judycurie/optishell/docs/nav/donate/donate.md

+Fab Foundation Poland is **a non-profit organisation** (verified for Google Nonprofits- Charity ID: 8982288193), therefore donations are in general tax-deducible [more info](../donate/tax-deductions.md).
 Currently we are trying to set-up a Fab Lab facility in Wrocław.
 We would appreciate any financial or material support.
 The list of equipment needed at the bottom of the website.

 # Financial Donations